jospete/BackgroundTaskRunner/README.md

 This is a Visual Basic project built with Visual Studio 2017:
 https://www.visualstudio.com

-Guide linking to a git project VS:
+Guide on how to link a git project to VS:
 https://docs.microsoft.com/en-us/vsts/git/gitquickstart?tabs=visual-studio

 ### Direct Download